Big Waves, King Tides, and Late Week Warmth - KION546

 **Coastal Flood Advisory**

-... for the immediate coast of Monterey & Santa Cruz Counties from 3AM Monday to 3PM Monday
+... for the immediate coast of Monterey & Santa Cruz Counties until 3PM Monday

-- For the High Surf Warning, dangerously large breaking waves of 23 to 28 feet, locally in excess of 30 feet at favored breakpoints.
-These waves will also result in an increased risk of strong rip currents and coastal erosion.
-For the Coastal Flood Advisory, minor coastal flooding expected.
+- For the Coastal Flood Advisory, minor coastal flooding expected.
 High tides expected in the mid to late mornings with low tides in the late

 afternoon to early evenings.
 The High Tide at San Francisco will meet or exceed 7 feet each morning.

-- For the High Surf Warning, Large breaking waves can sweep people off jetties and rocks, and into dangerous seas.
-Life-threatening swimming conditions and localized beach erosion can be expected.
-Cold water rescues or drownings are more likely with these waves and stronger rip currents.
-For the Coastal Flood Advisory, flooding of lots, parks, and roads with only isolated road closures expected.
+- For the Coastal Flood Advisory, flooding of lots, parks, and roads with only isolated road closures expected.

 - With a large northwest swell occurring at the same time as the high astronomical tides, larger run up and coastal erosion along coastal areas is possible.